18F/identity-design-system/docs/_components/side-navigation.md

   Hierarchical, vertical navigation to place at the side of a page.
 This should correspond to other headers on the page.
 ---

-{% include helpers/base-component.html component="side-navigation" stylesheet="sidenav" %}
+{% include helpers/base-component.html component="side-navigation" stylesheet="usa-sidenav" %}
 ## Single level
 {% capture example %}
 <nav aria-label="Secondary navigation" class="tablet:grid-col-4">